 Clinical Guideline Recommendations use of acetaminophen, opioids, or pain patches for patients with symptomatic osteoarthritis of the knee.
 There is a lack of compelling evidence to recommend for or against the use of intraarticular corticosteroids for patients with symptomatic osteoarthritis of the knee.
-Definite with a marker of a set a subject of the Linear should not use Patients with symptomatic osteoarthritis of the knee should not use hyaluronic acid.
+Patients with symptomatic osteoarthritis of the knee should not use hvaluronic acid.
 There is a lack of compelling evidence to recommend for or against the use of growth factor injections and/or platelet rich plasma for patients with symptomatic osteoarthritis of the knee.
-European Federation Painful polyneuropathy of Neurological Diabetic and non-diabetic painful polyneuropathy are similar in Societies: symptomatology and with respect to treatment response, with the Guidelines on the exception of human immunodeficiency virus (HIV)-induced neuropathy.
-Pharmacological Treatment of Neuropathic Pain Recommended first-line treatments include tricyclic antidepressants, gabapentin, pregabalin, and serotonin norepinephrine reuptake inhibitors (duloxetine, venlafaxine).
-(2010) Tramadol is recommended second line, except for patients with ( / exacerbations of pain or those with predominant coexisting non- neuropathic pain.
+European Federation Painful polyneuropathy of Neurological Societies: Guidelines on the Pharmacological Diabetic and non-diabetic painful polyneuropathy are similar in symptomatology and with respect to treatment response, with the exception of human immunodeficiency virus (HIV)-induced neuropathy.
+Recommended first-line treatments include tricyclic antidepressants Treatment of Neuropathic Pain gabapentin, pregabalin, and serotonin norepinephrine reuptake inhibitors (duloxetine, venlafaxine).
+(2010) Tramadol is recommended second line, except for patients with exacerbations of pain or those with predominant coexisting non- neuropathic pain.
 Strong opioids are recommended third-line treatments due to concerns regarding long-term safety, including addiction potential and misuse.
-In HIV-associated polyneuropathy, only lamotrigine (in patients receiving antiretroviral treatment), smoking cannabis, and capsaicin patches were found moderately useful.
-PHN Recommended first-line treatments include a tricyclic antidepressant, Recommended firs gabapentin, or pregabalin.
+In HIV-associated polyneuropathy, only lamotrigine (in patients receiving entiretreviral treatment) emploing companies and concerning paterose ware found moderately useful.
+PHN Recommended first-line treatments include a tricyclic antidepressant, gabapentin, or pregabalin.
 Topical lidocaine with its excellent tolerability may be considered first-line in the elderly, especially if there are concerns of adverse events of oral medications.
 Strong opioids and capsaicin cream are recommended as second-line therapies.
-Trigeminal neuralgia Recommended first-line treatments include carbamazepine and oxcarbazepine.
-Oxcarbazepine may be preferred because of decreased potential for drug interactions.
+Trigeminal neuralgia Recommended first-line treatments include carbamazepine and oxcarbazepine. • Oxcarbazepine may be preferred because of decreased potential for drug interactions.
 Patients with intolerable adverse events may be prescribed lamotrigine but should also be considered for a surgical intervention.
-Control noin Central pain - Recommended first line treatments include amitriptuline, gabanentin or Recommended first-line treatments include amitriptyline, gabapentin or pregabalin.
-Tramadol may be considered second-line.
-Strong opioids are recommended as second- or third-line if chronic treatment is not an issue.
-Lamotrigine may be considered in central post-stroke pain or spinal cord injury pain with incomplete cord lesion and brush-induced allodynia and cannabinoids in multiple sclerosis only if all other treatments fail.
-American Academy Anticonvulsants of Neurology/
+Central pain recommended inst-line treatments include amitriptyline, gabapentin of pregabalin.
+Tramadel may be considered second line Strong opioids are recommended as second- or third-line if chronic treatment is not an issue Lamotrigine may be considered in central post-stroke pain or spinal cord injury pain with incomplete cord lesion and brush-induced allodynia and cannabinoids in multiple sclerosis only if all other treatments fail American Academy Anticonvulsants of Neurology/